Make It Your Place

 Bicycles should be parked in racks provided near each hall, using heavy-duty locks.
 They may also be kept in your room, but only with your roommate's permission.
 There are ten bicycle lockers north of Bartlett Hall.
 Rent is $15/semester.
 Call (319) 273-5374 for information on bicycle locker rental.

-Because pipes are located in various locations of different rooms throughout each hall we cannot provide exact room dimensions for purposes of building lofts and buying carpet.
-A few inches less space here and there will change the dimensions of a loft or width of a piece of carpet.
+Because pipes are located in various locations of different rooms throughout each hall we cannot provide exact room dimensions for purposes of buying carpet.
+A few inches less space here and there will change the dimensions of a piece of carpet.
 Therefore, do not use the approximate dimensions provided on your Contract Status page for any exact measurements.

-A link to view the dimensions is provided on the Contract Status step of your Housing and Dining Contract.
-You can access that by logging into your contract here.
+A link to view the dimensions is provided on the Contract Status step of your Housing & Dining Contract.

-Some residents choose to personalize their rooms by adding loft bed structures, lamps and furniture from home.
+Some residents choose to personalize their rooms by adding furniture from home.
 While personalizing your room is encouraged, please remember that the Department of Residence upholds requirements that must be met for personal and fire safety reasons.

 Look for products that do not pull off paint or damage surfaces.
 When you check out at the end of the year, you will be assessed charges for any damages caused by such things as use of tape, screws or tacks on or in the walls, furniture or fixtures.
 Do not use carpet tape to install carpet because it may break up the floor tile when removed, resulting in charges to you.

 UNI mattresses are 36" wide and either 78" or 80" long.
 Standard twin fitted sheets may fit and sheets designed for deep single mattresses may not fit.
-Extra long bed linens are available in most stores carrying a full line of household linen and from our showroom sponsors: Residence Hall Linens (www.rhl.org/uni) and Bed Bath and Beyond (BedBathandBeyond.com) Shull rooms have one bed that is 80 inches long and one bed that is the standard length, 75 inches.
+Extra long bed linens are available in most stores carrying a full line of household linen and from our showroom sponsors: Residence Hall Linens (www.rhl.org/uni) and Bed Bath and Beyond (BedBathandBeyond.com).

 Paneling or other solid wall covering material is not permitted.
 Do not use easily combustible material to decorate your room.
 You are financially responsible for the condition of the room when you check out.
 It should be back to the same condition as when you checked in.